tldr-pages/tldr/pages/linux/hwinfo.md

 `hwinfo --short --disk --cdrom`

-- Write all hardware info to a file:
+- Write all hardware information to a file:

 `hwinfo --all --log={{path/to/file}}`